liberland/Grants-Program-central-bank/applications/algoritmic-central-bank.md

   - If so, how is your project different?
 N/A
   - If not, are there similar projects in related ecosystems?
-Yes, on RBTC, our own solution which we are expanding to Polkadot and porting to Substrate.
+Yes, on RBTC, our own solution Money on Chain which we are expanding to Polkadot and porting to Substrate.

 ## Team :busts_in_silhouette: